 Where to eat

-The menu at this small space carved out of a jungle of greenery changes with the moon cycle, reflecting a deep connection with the natural surroundings and an out-of-the-box style that comes with plenty of heart.
+The menu at this small space carved out of a jungle of greenery changes with the moon cycle, reflecting a deep connection with the natural surroundings and an out-of-the-box style.
 Opt for the oxtail with a red wine reduction and smoked carrot purée or the steamed potato ravioli served with crispy matchsticks, diced smoked mackerel, and a sweet candy tuile.

 The glistening Baja waters are the habitat of the obvious must-have here, excellent oysters that range from meaty and juicy to tender and minerally.
 An order comes with cocktail sauce, mignonette, a Baja-style Ponzu, and habanero paste.
 Set in a grand building along a central inland intersection, a visit counts as a good reason to make it off the beach chair and into town.

 Located in the Hotel San Cristóbal (One MICHELIN Key), Benno is a breezy indoor/outdoor spot for all-day fare with an enviable coastal view.
-The catch of the day is always a good idea, served with a “smooth textured, mild, herb and pumpkin seed sauce and very fresh vegetables.
+You can't go wrong with the catch of the day, served with a mild herb and pumpkin seed sauce and very fresh vegetables.
 For dessert: a plate of bite-sized churros with house-made dipping sauces.

 The view from Tenoch is unlike any other of a spot on our list: a stretch of desert beneath a hilly horizon stylishly landscaped as part of the Paradero Todos Santos hotel (One MICHELIN Key).
 The serious food coming from the kitchen is made from local ingredients – some as close as the restaurant’s own farm.
 Soft-shell crab is deceiving and delicious, appearing simple but coming alive on the palate, while the manchamantel mole has the perfect blend of spicy, sweet, and fruity.